 TORQUE VS TENSION

-The mystery of torque versus tension has forever intrigued the engineers that have tried to apply this method of tightening on fastened assemblies.
+The mystery of torque versus tension has forever intrigued the engineers who have tried to apply this method of tightening on fastened assemblies.
 The engineers have the daunting task of taking into account the condition of the fastener.
-For example, are the fasteners rusty, clean or lubricated?
+For example, are the fasteners rusty, clean, or lubricated?
 Will the fastener require lubrication prior to installation?
-These are only a few of the many possibilities that engineers must be faced with when a critical joint is encountered.
+These are only a few of the many possibilities that engineers must face when a critical joint is encountered.

 HOW DOES TORQUE RELATE TO TENSION?